andreasdominik/SusiRoller/README.md

 # SusiRoller - Snips/Rhasspy Skill

-Simple skill to roller shutters up and down with voice commands with a Snips-like home assistant (i.e. Rhasspy).
+Simple skill to move roller shutters up and down with voice commands with a Snips-like home assistant (i.e. Rhasspy).
 The skill is written in Julia with the HermesMQTT.jl framework.